tubearchivist/tubearchivist/docs/Settings.md

 Switch between the easy on the eyes dark theme and the burning bright theme.

 ## Archive View
-These default values will get applied on container restart.
-- **Default Sort**: This defines the default sort order as described on the [Main](Main) page.
-- **Default Hide Watched**: Hide watched videos by default.
-- **Show Subscribed Channels Only**: This controls the filter on the *Channel Overview Page*.
 - **Page Size**: Defines how many results get displayed on a given page.
 Same value goes for all archive views.

 ## Subscriptions